CONCERNED ABOUT TRAFFIC THROUGH THE VILLAGE?

 (by the main door) or e-mail to email@example.com.

-This edition of Village Voice has generously been sponsored by Village Textiles.
-The
+This edition of Village Voice has been sponsored by Ann Storey of Nursery Fields, “to

 Should you (or your organisation) wish to sponsor an edition, either in memory of a loved